Shadeira/TODO-List-Tutorial/README.md

   }
 }
 ```
+We’ll continue working inside this function in this section.
 Since we have already created a `<ul>` container in our HTML file to hold our list, let’s create a new list item with the `document` object's `createElement()` method:

 ```js
 const li = document.createElement("li");